 The proposed development in the absence of the assessment which clearly shows that the existing sports and recreational land or facilities to be surplus to requirements for provision of alternative sports and recreational provision at the local and sub regional level taking into account the borough’s assessment of need, fails to comply with the National Planning Policy Framework (2019) and policy S5 of the London Plan (2021).

-Members resolved to defer the planning application to allow the Appellant to submit additional information in respect of the proposed reasons for refusal.
+Members resolved to defer the planning application to allow the Appellant to submit additional information in respect of the proposed reasons for refusal (specifically, a Supplementary Landscape and Openness Assessment based on the fire-damaged building; a supplementary Planning Statement (including an Assessment of Sports Facilities; Parking Management Plan; Archaeological Evaluation; and an Ecological Technical Note).
 The information was required to be submitted by early August in order for the application to be considered at the early September 2021 Planning Committee meeting.

 The Appellant requested an extension of time to prepare and submit the additional information given the need to undertake additional technical assessments.
 Members agreed to this request at the Council’s Planning Committee on 1st September 2021 and agreed to defer consideration of the application until the 17th November 2021 Planning Committee.